DelphinusLab/zkwasm-minirollup-browser/example/README.md

 - `10` - Optimism
 - `56` - BSC (Binance Smart Chain)
 - `31337` - Localhost (Development Environment)

-**Note:** RainbowKit will only display the network corresponding to the configured chain ID, ensuring users can only connect to the correct chain.

 ### 3. Get WalletConnect Project ID